Mayor - Gina Papan

 Council Member - Reuben D. Holober

 Reuben Holober was elected to the Millbrae City Council in 2013 and served as Mayor in 2017.
 He has served on the Council's Technology Subcommittee and Infrastructure Task Force, and as liaison to the Parks and Recreation Commission, Sister Cities Commission, Chamber of Commerce, and MCTV Board of Directors.
-Reuben represents Millbrae regionally on the Peninsula Traffic Congestion Relief Alliance Board, San Mateo County Library Joint Powers Authority, and Caltrain Local Policy Makers Group.
+Reuben has represented Millbrae regionally on the Peninsula Traffic Congestion Relief Alliance Board, San Mateo County Library Joint Powers Authority, and Caltrain Local Policy Makers Group.

-Reuben grew up in Millbrae, and attended local public schools, including Mills High School.
+Reuben grew up in Millbrae and attended local public schools, including Mills High School.
 He served on the Sister Cities Commission and interned for Representative Tom Lantos.
-Reuben graduated from the University of Washington and a Master’s Degree in Public Policy from University of California, Berkeley.
+Reuben earned a Bachelor’s Degree from the University of Washington and a Master’s Degree in Public Policy from University of California, Berkeley.
 Reuben currently works as a Budget and Legislative Analyst for the City and County of San Francisco, where he researches and analyzes policy issues and writes reports providing recommendations to the Board of Supervisors.